 The thing that displeased us most about the PUR dispensers was the same thing we loved about them; their large size.
 While it’s great to hold a lot of water, it’s very hard to refill.
 With smaller pitchers, you can top the pitcher off each time you take a glass so it’s always full.
 But the dispenser is very heavy when it’s full of water, making it impractical to top up.

 For PUR convenience with a reputation you can trust, you have a lot of options.
 We’ve tested many filters from the PUR lineup, including faucet mount filters, water pitcher filters, and dispenser filters as well.
 After trying them all, the top three from our reviews section are the ones that we most highly recommend.

-The PUR PFM400H was our pick for the best overall.
+The PUR PFM400H was our pick for the best filter overall.
 It’s a great blend of price and performance that uses the standard PUR faucet filter cartridges.
 Plus, it’s reasonably priced and easy for anyone to install.

 We think the PUR filter with the best value is the PPT700W Water Filtration Pitcher.
 It requires no setup or installation and offers PUR reliability and convenience in an affordable package that easily fits in a crowded fridge.